 - An employee’s dependents.

 2. Your COBRA administrator mails Specific Rights Notices to qualified beneficiaries

 Within 14 days of receiving notice of the qualifying event, your plan administrator must mail a Specific Rights Notice (SRN) to the individual who is now eligible for COBRA.
 With a 14-day turnaround, it’s important to have a plan administrator who uses innovative integrations to improve efficiency and reduce the risk for human error.

-Your qualified beneficiary has 60 days from the date the SRN was postmarked to elect COBRA continuation coverage.
+Your qualified beneficiary has 60 days from the date the SRN was postmarked to elect COBRA.
 Some will choose coverage, while others may instead opt for a plan through a marketplace, such as Discovery Marketplace.
 If a qualified beneficiary elects COBRA, they’ll submit any forms to your plan administrator.